What are Retinal Vein Occlusions?

 BRVO causes a sudden loss in vision that may go unnoticed if the affected vision is not central.
 Most BRVOs occur at the intersection of a retinal artery and vein.
 In atherosclerosis, the artery loses flexibility and the vein is compressed; this leads to turbulent blood flow that promotes clotting and occlusion which further leads to fluid leakage and ischemia.

-Is There Treatment for RVO?
+Is There a Treatment for RVO?

-There is no cure for vein occlusions but the main goal of treatment is to stabilizing vision by managing leaking blood vessels.
+There is no cure for vein occlusions but the main goal of treatment is to stabilize vision by managing leaking blood vessels.
 If the retinal vein occlusion does not improve on its own, Dr. Narain may inject an anti-VEGF drug into the eye to reduce the growth of new blood vessels.
 Most patients will require multiple injections as the effects of the drug will diminish as it leaves the bloodstream.
 There are several anti-VEGF agents available to treat neovascularization and macular edema.

 Dr. Narain may also perform a focal laser treatment to stop fluid from leaking from the vessels.
 The procedure is performed with topical anesthesia and is both safe and effective.